jayakhan/rest-service/README.md

-# Depoloy a Flask API in Google Kubernetes Engine
+# Deploy a Flask API in Google Kubernetes Engine

 ## Steps required:
 1. Create a requirements.txt for list of dependencies